Research challenges idea that upper cross syndrome causes pain

 Does upper cross syndrome cause pain?

-While many manual therapists are still taught that abnormal movements and posture strongly related to pain, the last several decades of pain research have encouraged a shift away from this viewpoint.
-Janda partially attributed the issue of upper crossed syndrome to maintaining a slouched position while sitting.
-In particular, the link between posture, pain, and dysfunction seem to be quite weak.
+While many manual therapists are still taught that abnormal movements and posture are strongly related to pain, the last several decades of pain research have encouraged a shift away from this viewpoint.

 For example, in 2009, Australian researchers from the School of Physiotherapy at the Curtin University of Technology conducted a cross-sectional study of more than 1,500 teenagers to investigate the relationship between sitting posture and physical, psychological, and social factors.

-They found that the relationship between back pain and posture was quite complex and heavily influenced by other psychosocial factors like negative thoughts and self image, gender, body mass index, and activity.
+They found that the relationship between back pain and posture was quite complex and heavily influenced by other psychosocial factors like negative thoughts and self image.
+Gender, body mass index, and activity levels also contribute to the likelihood of having back pain.

 The same study did find some evidence that more upright postures could still have positive impacts on quality of life, like emotional state, motivation, productivity, and in some cases back pain.
-Ultimately, however, it was concluded that the correlation between sitting posture and back pain was weak, and that the upright posture was not something that could be said to be a fit for every person.
+Ultimately, the researchers concluded that the correlation between sitting posture and back pain was weak, and that the upright posture was not something that could be said to be a fit for every person.

 In another study from Curtin University, researchers focused on neck posture while sitting.
 They gathered data by measuring the angle of subjects’ neck posture through photographs, and information about subjects’ pain level and lifestyle factors through questionnaires.